knuxify/fxtumblr/README.md

 The test suite uses `pytest`.
 Note that you will need test dependencies to run the tests; you can get them with `poetry install --with test`.

-To run the tests, run `python3 -m pytest`.
+To run the tests, run `poetry run python3 -m pytest`.

-By default, tests that interact with the Tumblr API use a mock server; however, you can provide a custom API consumer key/secret for testing with the real Tumblr API through the `FXTUMBLR_TEST_TUMBLR_KEY` and `FXTUMBLR_TEST_TUMBLR_SECRET` environment variables.
+By default, tests that interact with the Tumblr API use a mock server; however, you can provide a custom API consumer key/secret for testing with the real Tumblr API through the `FXTUMBLR_TEST_TUMBLR_KEY` and `FXTUMBLR_TEST_TUMBLR_SECRET` environment variables. (pytest-env is in test dependencies, so you can also create a file called `.env` in the repository root and place the variables there.)